Are you going to stay in Spain? Your personal situation will determine whether or not you are insured for healthcare costs.

 On this page

-- How can I apply for health insurance in Spain?
+- How can I apply for health insurance Spain?

-- What is covered by the public health care system in Spain?
+- Health insurance Spain: What does the public health system reimburse?

 - Do you need more information?

 We put together this information with great care.
 However, the rules are complicated and are subject to change.
 We cannot, therefore, guarantee that this information is correct and complete.
 We always advise to enquire about the rules which apply in your situation.
 For more information, please take a look at the website of the Seguradad Social (in English).

 How is care organised in Spain?

 Spain has a public healthcare system which is financed by social premiums.
 Employees pay these via a deduction to their salary, while self-employed persons transfer the premium on a monthly basis.

 Public healthcare is free for nearly everyone living in Spain.
 The main provider is the local Centro de Salud where most general practitioners work.
 You can only see a medical specialist if you have a referral from your general practitioner.
 In practise, it can often take a long time before you get a referral and many medical treatments have a long waiting list.
 Also, you do not usually have your own general practitioner, but are seen by whichever doctor is available at that time.

 In addition to public healthcare, there are private general practitioners, specialists and hospitals.
 The service here is mostly much better and faster than in the public care sector.
 However, you can only see a private care provider if you are privately insured.